sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 ## User defined operations

 For user defined functions which return a single value, `byrow` treats each row as a vector of values, thus the user defined function must accept a vector and returns a single value.
+However, when user defines a multivariate function and pass a Tuple of column indices as the `cols` argument of `byrow`, the `byrow` function simply calls `fun.(ds[:, cols[1]], ds[:, cols2], ...)`.
 For instance to calculate `1 * col1 + 2 * col2 + 3 * col3` for each row in `ds` we can define the following function:

 ```jldoctest
 julia> avg(x) = 1 * x[1] + 2 * x[2] + 3 * x[3]